 This is going to be an interesting post and I’m confident that you’ll learn many new things concerning pledging of shares in this post.
-So, without wasting any further time, let’s get started.
+Therefore, make sure to read this article till the end.
+Now, without wasting any further time, let’s get started.

 1. What is Pledging of shares?